|Position:||Lecturer in Psychology|

 Selected as one of thirty early career researchers to participate in NESTA and UKERC’s Carbon Crucible initiative in 2008.

-Ad hoc reviewer for Developmental Psychology, Public Understanding of Science, International Journal of Climate Change: Impacts and Responses, and Global Environmental Change.
+Reviewer for several journals including Childhood, Developmental Psychology, Public Understanding of Science, International Journal of Climate Change: Impacts and Responses, and Global Environmental Change.

 Peer-reviewed journal articles